rotosports/incubus-network-nemo/x/evmutil/spec/01_concepts.md

 ## ERC20 token <> sdk.Coin Conversion

-`x/evmutil` facilitates moving assets between Nemo's EVM and Cosmos co-chains.
+`x/evmutil` facilitates moving assets between Fury's EVM and Cosmos co-chains.
 This must be handled differently depending on which co-chain to which the asset it native.
 The messages controlling these flows involve two accounts:
 1. The _initiator_ who sends coins from their co-chain
 2. The _receiver_ who receives coins on the other co-chain